nicolas-tdc/insured-trading-portfolio/README.md

 # Insured trading portfolio

-*This project is a Java-Angular fullstack developer portfolio.*

 ## Description

+This project is a Java-Angular fullstack developer portfolio.

 It is built for scalability, security, and clean modular architecture using the latest technologies:

 - **Backend**: Java 21 & Spring Boot 3.5, with Spring Security and JWT for robust authentication and authorization.
 Usage of Spring Test for services and dtos unit testing (launched at application start).

-- **Frontend**: Responsive Angular using signals and resources and keeping components fully independent and driven by services.
+- **Frontend**: Responsive Angular 20 using signals and resources and keeping components fully independent and driven by services.
 Usage of Angular Material for theming.
 Usage of karma for unit testing services with `npm run test` command launched from its docker container.

 - **UI**: Angular Material for a clean, accessible, and responsive design supporting light/dark mode from user preferences.